Dynamic Cogeneration of Bug Reproduction Test in Agentic Program Repair: Introduction

 To that end, we present the first study of end-to-end agentic APR that dynamically generates and returns to the user both fix and BRT in the same trajectory.
 We empirically evaluate different cogeneration strategies inspired by \textit{human developer workflows} to systematically investigate their efficacy within the domain of agentic program repair.
 Specifically, we employ: Test-Driven Development (TDD)---writing the test before the fix, Test-Last Development (TLD)---writing the test after the fix, and Freeform---where the implementation order is at the discretion of the agent.

 This ``cogeneration'' setup further provides several benefits from the production standpoint.
 First, developers prefer to see BRTs when reviewing bug fixes---cogeneration organically allows the APR agent to produce patches with coherent (fix, BRT) implementations when possible.
 Second, it enables the agent to reuse context shared between fix and BRT generation tasks (e.g., root cause analysis), while avoiding the overhead of developing and coordinating separate generation components.
-Third, cogeneration can produce standardized agent trajectories for LLM training on bug fixing, and scale transparently with the LLM’s reasoning and coding ability.
+Third, in cogeneration, agent can alternately revise its fix/test implementations, whose performance scales transparently with the LLM’s reasoning and coding ability.

 We compare these three cogeneration strategies (TDD, TLD, and Freeform) against 2 baselines: a Fix-only agent---writing only the fix, and a BRT-only agent---writing only the BRT.
 We use execution-based metrics (e.g., pass@k~\cite{chen2021evaluating,jimenez2023swe,austin2021program}, plausibleBRT@k) to measure effectiveness on 120 human-reported bugs across 6 programming languages from Google's Issue Tracking System (GITS).
 We find that all cogeneration strategies generate plausible fixes and BRTs for at least as many bugs as Fix-only and BRT-only, respectively, with Freeform cogeneration being the best.